creating alt-ctrl games

 in this program you’ll be introduced to

-Godot as 2D or 3D game engine,
+Godot as 2D or 3D game engine

-Krita digital painting program
+Krita digital painting program for asset creation

-an open source digital audio workstation (DAW)
+finding, editing and creating audio assets with Audacity an open source digital audio workstation (DAW)

 electronics and simple circuitry for creating interactive artworks